CARTAvis/carta-frontend/docs/source-detection-posh-cosmos.md

    at most the 1000 highest-confidence proposals, then run NMS.
 7. NMS uses IoU 0.45.
 A child with raw confidence ≥ 0.90 instead uses IoU 0.65.
 High-confidence proposals have sorting priority.
-8. No blob or extended-component result is merged into this ACDC path.
+8. Blob detections are not merged into this ACDC path.
+The original `detectExtendedSources()` connected-region pass is used during post-processing to consolidate repeated ONNX proposals, but its coarse ellipses are not displayed.

 ## Post-processing and display